The right Android online tests to screen Android developers

 What to look for in Android Developers

 During the screening process, it is important to determine the skill level of your Android developers.
-Qualified candidates should have in-depth knowledge of the Android architecture as well as Android components.
+Qualified candidates should have in-depth knowledge of Android architecture as well as Android components.
 Your candidates should also understand Android libraries such as Android Support Library, Google Play Services, Retrofit, etc. In addition to this, experience in developing an Android application is a great way of verifying the candidate’s skills.
 If the app is available on the Google Play store, it should be downloaded and checked for how it looks, how it works, and how many times it’s been downloaded.

 Want to build your own custom tests?

 Want to test Android developers using your own codebase?
 No problem.
-With our online task wizard you can build your very own custom tests.
-Pick the languages/technologies you want to assess, set the test duration, choose the number of questions, plus loads more all while monitoring your applicants’ process in real-time.
-Find the right Android developer today with DevSkiller Android online tests and interview questions.
+With our online task wizard you can build your very own custom test and tailor the answers to suit your own company.

 Spartez